As Georgia Lifts Restrictions, Its Hospitals Are Not Ready For A COVID-19 Surge

 "The capacity to cope with a surge in cases, and to detect it promptly, are the minimal requirements as states calibrate reopening," said William Hanage, a Harvard University epidemiologist, in an email.

 The White House did not respond to a request for comment.
-An HHS spokesperson who refused to be named said the coronavirus response is "federally-supported, but led by the local authorities" and will continue to be.
+An HHS spokesperson who refused to be named said the coronavirus response is "federally supported but led by the local authorities" and will continue to be.
 FEMA did not directly answer questions about winding down its operations, but a spokesperson who refused to be named said it would continue leading the coronavirus response until directed otherwise by President Trump.

 The CDC did not answer a question about whether it had warned Georgia about the potential shortage of hospital beds.